TheFreeman193/NordVPN-Servers/Clear-NordVPNGroupCache.md

 is loaded.
 If the module is first loaded without an internet connection, no cache will be created and the fallback file *NordVPN_Groups.xml* will be used instead.
-If you wish to avoid unnecessary attempts to download the latest data from the NordVPN API, you can call `Get-NordVPNGroups -Offline` which skips any API requests and uses the fallback file instead.
+If you wish to avoid unnecessary attempts to download the latest data from the NordVPN API, you can call `Get-NordVPNGroupList -Offline` which skips any API requests and uses the fallback file instead.

 ## RELATED LINKS